 This is known as horizontal partitioning—that is, different rows of a table may be assigned to different physical partitions.
 MySQL 5.1 does not support vertical partitioning, in which different columns of a table are assigned to different physical partitions.
-There are not at this time any plans to introduce vertical partitioning into MySQL 5.1.
+There are no plans at this time to introduce vertical partitioning into MySQL.

 For information about determining whether your MySQL Server binary supports user-defined partitioning, see Chapter 18, Partitioning.

 For creating partitioned tables, you can use most storage engines

 that are supported by your MySQL server; the MySQL partitioning